 The Evolution of EV Funding

-Venture investment in EV and battery tech has soared in recent years, but the funding environment has matured:
+EV investment and battery tech investment have soared in recent years, but the funding environment has matured:

 - Early-stage funding is more competitive, focused on capital-efficient, technically sound teams.